jeffbr13/benjeffrey.com/posts/setting-up-gandi-ssl-on-nginx.md

 ---

-So I decided to add a nice little [HTTPS][] padlock to [benjeffrey.com][], having read Lukasa's article "[HTTPS All The Things (Especially This Thing)][lukasa]".
-After all, some encryption is always better than none, as a rule[^CAs].
+So I decided to add a nice little [HTTPS][] padlock to [benjeffrey.com][], having read Lukasa's article "[HTTPS All The Things][lukasa]".
+After all, some amount of encryption is always better than none, as a rule[^CAs].
 Even for websites without authentication, such as this one.
 Esteemed software blogger Jeff Atwood weighs in on the issue too, asking "[Should All Web Traffic Be Encrypted?][]"[^ch].

 ![Requisite meme.](/images/encrypt-all-the-things.png)